foxbunny/vimfiles/README.md

 This configuration bundle is for Vim 8.x and newer.

 **WARNING:** This configuration is only compatible with the latest versions of Vim.
 NeoVim is not supported explicitly, although you may get lucky.
+Also, this configuration assumes vimdir is `~/.vim` (not the case on Windows).

 <!-- vim-markdown-toc GFM -->